Russian commanders killed in Putin’s war as Ukraine invasion ‘not going to plan’

 Lieutenant Colonel Dmitry Safronov

-Ukranian claims Lieutenant Colonel, Dmitry Safronov, who served as Commander of the 61st Separate Marine Brigade of the Russian Armed Forces, has also reportedly been killed.
+Ukraine claims Lieutenant Colonel, Dmitry Safronov, who served as Commander of the 61st Separate Marine Brigade of the Russian Armed Forces, has also been killed.

 The Independent has a proud history of campaigning for the rights of the most vulnerable, and we first ran our Refugees Welcome campaign during the war in Syria in 2015.
 Now, as we renew our campaign and launch this petition in the wake of the unfolding Ukrainian crisis, we are calling on the government to go further and faster to ensure help is delivered.
 To find out more about our Refugees Welcome campaign, click here.
 To sign the petition click here.
 If you would like to donate then please click here for our GoFundMe page.